-"Stranger Things" star Gaten Matarazzo comes to The Doctors to speak about his rare genetic disorder, cleidocranial dysplasia, which casued him to be born without a collarbone and has affected the growth of his teeth.
+"Stranger Things" star Gaten Matarazzo comes to The Doctors to speak about his rare genetic disorder, cleidocranial dysplasia, which caused him to be born without a collarbone and has affected the growth of his teeth.

-The actor tells The Doctors that his cleidocranial dysplasia was incorporated into his character, Dustin Henderson, on the Netflix series, by the show's directors The Duffer Brothers.
+The actor tells The Doctors his cleidocranial dysplasia was incorporated into his character, Dustin Henderson, on the Netflix series, by the show's directors The Duffer Brothers.
 The directors were inspired to use the bullying that Gaten experienced in real life as material for his character.

 The actor says that the disorder, in addition to his height and lisp, had previously affected his acting career and he says it stopped him from getting cast in some roles.